202.00 Eligibility for Services Policy

 - availability of assistance through the Client Assistance Program (CAP); and

-- availability of assistance to refer to other training or employment related programs through the local Workforce Investment Board partnership.
+- availability of assistance to refer to other training or employment related programs through the American Job Center Partnerships.

 - If the individual cannot benefit from services, the ACCES-VR ineligibility certification and record of services must contain clear and convincing evidence to support the determination.
 The applicant should be given information about Independent Living Centers or other appropriate services and an explanation of how to reapply for ACCES-VR services should circumstances change.

 - There are closures that occur for other intervening reasons.
-An example is: If an applicant for ACCES-VR services states (or their family or representative states) that their only goal of choice is non-integrated employment, ACCES-VR cannot serve that individual.
-ACCES-VR counselors will assist the individual in making an informed choice, and it is the counselor's responsibility to assure that the applicant understands the integrated options available.
-If the result of his/her informed choice is, for whatever reason, non-integrated employment, the counselor must inform the applicant that ACCES-VR services are not available toward that goal and invite the applicant to return if and when that goal changes to some form of integrated employment.
-The counselor should then refer him/her to the local extended employment provider.
-The provider will continue to work with the appropriate agency to provide the requested services.
+An example is: If an applicant for ACCES-VR services states (or their family or representative states) that his/her only goal of choice is non-competitive or non-integrated employment, ACCES-VR cannot serve that individual.
+ACCES-VR counselors will assist the individual in making an informed choice, and it is the counselor's responsibility to assure that the applicant understands the competitive/integrated options available.
+If the result of his/her informed choice is, for whatever reason, non-integrated or non-competitive employment, the counselor must inform the applicant that ACCES-VR services are not available toward that goal and invite the applicant to return if and when that goal changes to some form of competitive integrated employment.
+The counselor should then refer him/her to the local extended employment provider or Independent Living Center.

 When the counselor is aware that the individual has been referred by another agency, the counselor should, with appropriate confidentiality releases, also inform the referral agency about the eligibility.
 Applicants and referral sources should be advised that a determination of eligibility is not a guarantee of specific services or of ACCES-VR sponsorship in particular programs, as these decisions can only be made in conjunction with the development of the IPE.